 The Home Office has the power to detain people who are liable to be removed or deported from the UK.
 The experience of being held in an Immigration Removal Centre (IRC) can be highly distressing for the detained individual, as well as their friends and family.
 The UK currently practices indefinite detention of migrants, and sometimes people are deprived of their liberty for months or even years.
 If you are seeking to challenge your detention status, it is recommendable to have to have an immigration lawyer by your side.
 The Home Office will always be represented by a lawyer arguing for your continued detention.

+Individuals without status in the UK may be liable to removal from the country.
 Foreign nationals who have committed serious criminal convictions may be liable to automatic deportation.
-This can be a hugely stressful period as individuals may be separated from friends and family members and forcibly relocated to a country that have not lived in for many years.
-A recent Supreme Court case may restore the right of appeal against such deportation with the prospect of an immigration judge at the First Tier Tribunal overturning a decision to deport.
-Alternatively, there may be a possibility of challenging a deportation order by applying for judicial review.
-Our immigration and asylum law barrister can provide advice, representation and advocacy in challenging deportation decisions.
+This can be a hugely stressful period as individuals may be separated from friends and family members and forcibly relocated to a country they may not have lived in for many years.
+There is often very little time to challenge a removal or deportation decision.
+Legal action must be swift but also careful.
+Our immigration and asylum law barristers have successfully challenged many removals and deportations, and can provide advice, representation and advocacy in challenging these decisions.

 The UK is signatory to the European Convention on Human Rights (ECHR) which currently has direct effect in the UK by virtue of the Human Rights Act 1998.
 This means that the government must act in accordance with the articles of the ECHR, including a right to respect for family and private life, liberty, and prohibition on torture, ill and degrading treatment.
 If the UKVI makes a decision which appears to breach a convention right, it may be possible to challenge the decision by appealing to the First-tier Tribunal, Upper Tribunal or by way of judicial review.